 YATA Norway proudly presents a further introduction of the speakers at NorSec 2017.
 Our distinguished guests from academia, organisations and the civil service will speak at the conference in Oslo May 6-7th on the topic of “NATO and Russia in a Changing World”.
-Have a look at the full programme.
+Please have a look at the full NorSec 2017 programme.

 See here for part 1 of our speaker introductions.
 We look forward to welcoming you to the biggest annual YATA Norway event.
 See you at the conference!